civol/HDLRuby/README.md

    par(clk.posedge) { x.select <= x.select + 1 }
 ```

-__Note__: this select sub signal is a standard RTL signal that has the same properties and limitations as the other ones, i.e., this is not a shared signal itself.
+__Note__: this select sub-signal is a standard RTL signal that has the same properties and limitations as the other ones, i.e., this is not a shared signal itself.

 #### Arbiters

 Usually, it is not the signals that we want to share, but the resources they drive.
-For example, in a CPU, it is an ALU that is shared as a whole rather than each of its inputs separately.
-In order to support such cases and ease the handling of shared signals, the library also provides the *arbiter* components.
+For example, with a CPU, it is the ALU that is shared as a whole rather than each of its inputs separately.
+To support such cases and ease the handling of shared signals, the library also provides the *arbiter* components.
 This component is instantiated like a standard module as follows, where `name` is the name of the arbiter instance:

 ```ruby
 arbiter(:<name>).(<list of shared signal>)